 Magnum photographers have, over more than seven decades, captured pivotal moments in popular culture as much as historic events and societal sea changes.
 Working behind the scenes on sets of many classic films, they have captured not only iconic stars at various stages of their careers, but also documented the changing nature of cinema and film production.
 Sets, equipment, and special effects that once seemed futuristic are, with the passing of time rendered disarmingly romantic.

 Here, we look at Burt Glinn’s work on the set of the Southern gothic, Suddenly Last Summer, which led to the nomination of both Katherine Hepburn and Elizabeth Taylor for the Academy Award for Best Actress.
-A selection of images, made on the set of Suddenly Last Summer, are available as fine prints on the Magnum Shop, here.

 In 1959, Magnum photographer Burt Glinn set foot on the production of Joseph Mankiewicz’s Suddenly Last Summer, adapted for the screen by Gore Vidal from Tennessee Williams’ 1958 one-act play of the same name.
 Glinn’s work on the set of the movie – a Southern Gothic drama following a young socialite traumatized by her cousin’s mysterious and violent death (last summer) – offers a window onto a production that was fraught with tension.